Parallelize Single-Site Dynamics up to Dobrushin Criterion: A Locally-Iterative Algorithm for Simulating Markov Chain

-The BP in \Cref{alg:BP-simulation} guarantees to converge to the correct answer because there is a partial order relation which captures the dependency between updates, formally defined in \eqref{order-def}.
-Both the convergence in finite steps and correctness of the BP rely on the partial order.

-For random choices $(\mathfrak{T},\mathfrak{R})$ generated as in a continuous-time chain $(X_t)_{0\le t\le T}$ up to time $T$, by calculations in~\cite{feng2021distributed,hayes2007general}, with high probability the longest monotone path generated by independent Poisson clocks on graph $G$ is bounded by $O(\Delta T+\log n)$, where $\Delta$ is the maximum degree.
-Consequently, \Cref{alg:BP-simulation} converges within these many steps with high probability.
+\paragraph{Fast convergence} For a random pair $(\mathfrak{T},\mathfrak{R})$ generated as in a continuous-time chain $(X_t)_{0\le t\le T}$ up to time $T$, calculations from~\cite{feng2021distributed,hayes2007general} show that, with high probability, the length of any path in the dependency graph $D_{\prec}$ is bounded by $O(\Delta T+\log n)$, where $\Delta$ is the maximum degree of the underlying graph $G$.
+Consequently, \Cref{alg:BP-simulation} returns within $O(\Delta T+\log n)$ iterations with high probability.

-\paragraph{Fast convergence.} Indeed, \Cref{alg:BP-simulation} can reach its fixpoint substantially faster than a chain of dependency has reached initial values.
-In \Cref{alg:line:BP-update} the algorithm does:
+Indeed, \Cref{alg:BP-simulation} can converge to the correct fixpoint significantly faster than the length of the longest path in $D_{\prec}$.
+To understand this, recall that in \Cref{alg:line:BP-update} of \Cref{alg:BP-simulation}, the array $\widehat{X}$ is updated as follows: